-First Financial FCU may have grown and seen some changes in its 80 years, but it has stayed true to its early years as a dedicated source for financial education and services for its community.
+First Financial FCU may have grown and seen some changes since it began, but it has stayed true to its early years as a dedicated source for financial education and services for its community.

 At a credit union, you’re much more than just a customer.
 For more information on First Financial Federal Credit Union, including how to join, visit www.firstffcu.com or find one near you at www.BankingYouCanTrust.com.